letsgolob3/Udacity-Capstone/README.md

 # Metrics
 Due to the imbalance of emotions in the dataset (joy=34%, sadness=29%, anger=14%, fear=12%, love=8%, and surprise=4%), the precision, recall, and f1 score were calculated.
 Accuracy alone would not provide a wholistic view of the model performance.
 A possible next step would be to use over-sampling techniques with the SMOTE package for underreprented categories (fear, love, and surprise).

+# Data Exploration Summary
+For detailed analysis, go to the eda.ipynp file.

+# Implementation challenges
+## Module imports
+When running the application and importing functions from the emotions_model.py file, the entire emotions_model.py file was run at the time of import.
+After some [research](https://www.pythonmorsels.com/importing-module-runs-code/), I had discovered that python runs all the code in a module when it is imported, which is known as an import side effect.
+To prevent this, I needed to define only functions or other objects within the emotions_model.py file.
+Therefore, I restructured the file to have everything run from a main function which called other functions.

 # File descriptions